 2) Tortuosity level classification: Discriminating between four tortuosity levels in CCM-A and three levels in CCM-B are multi-class classification problems.
 In order to demonstrate the superiority of the proposed tortuosity classification method, we computed the performance measure on a per-level and overall basis: the results are reported in TABLE IV.
-One state-of-theart tortuosity classification method [3] (referred to as M1 in TABLE IV) was re-implemented for the purpose of a comparative study: Annunziata et al. [3] included the DM, TDD, SCC, $\kappa_a$ , and $\kappa{ac}$ (see TABLE I) in their dictionary of features, and employed a weighted average operation to combine the image level features, and finally employed the Multinomial Logistic Ordinal Regression (MLOR) to classify the tortuosity level of each CCM image.
-Note, all the suggested parameters in [3] were used in our experiments.
+One state-of-theart tortuosity classification method [3] (referred to as M1 in TABLE IV) was re-implemented for the purpose of a comparative study: Annunziata et al. [3] included the DM, TDD, SCC, κ_a , and κ{ac} (see TABLE I) in their dictionary of features, and employed a weighted average operation to combine the image level features, and finally employed the Multinomial Logistic Ordinal Regression (MLOR) to classify the tortuosity level of TABLE IV